arthur-ruback/pc_pipeline/README.md

 ***!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!***

-The hole project has this module but also a [insert link] controller and a [insert link] SLAM.
+The hole project has this module but also a [insert link] controller.

 ### Instalation using Catkin